⭐ Why is DNS Prefetch Important for Performance?

 ⚙️ How Does DNS Prefetch Work?

-- The browser encounters a link to an external domain.
+- The browser encounters a link to an external domain while rendering the webpage.

 - If DNS Prefetch is enabled, the browser preemptively sends a request to resolve the domain before the user interacts with the link.